ljesmin/sblock/README.md

 e-mails are allowed and an error message is displayed.
 All blocked accounts are logged in logs/sblock.

+This plugin is tested and works with MySQL, it is not tested with other databases.

 To remove the spam flag for a user, run the included shell script with the username as a parameter (or many usernames separated with space).
 '''